isabella232/purchase-workflow/purchase_line_procurement_group/README.rst

 ===============================

 This module changes the way procurements generate purchase order lines.
-If some procurements are runned for the same products and locations, but have different procurement groups, these won't be merged in the same purchase order line and will instead generate a purchase order line per procurement group.
+If some procurements are run for the same products and locations, but have different procurement groups, these won't be merged in the same purchase order line and will instead generate a purchase order line per procurement group.